Use your keyboard arrow keys to navigate

 I love the library, it helps me focus when I need to study for exams.

-I come to use their computers and internet because it's alot faster than the one I have at home.
+I come to use their computers and the Internet because it's a lot faster than the one I have at home.

 I love reading so having access to so many books is important!